 Weigh accurately about 2 g of the material in a tared crucible.
 Ignite, gently at first, until the material is thoroughly charred, cool, moisten the residue with 1 ml of sulphuric acid and ignite gently till the carbon is completely consumed.
 Cool the crucible in a desiccator and weigh.

-NOTE - Corry out the ignition in a place protected from air currents and use as low a temperature as possible to effect the combustion of carbon weighed.
+NOTE — Corry out the ignition in a place protected from air currents and use as low a temperature as possible to effect the combustion of carbon weighed.

 D-3 CALCULATION

 Sulphated Ash, percent by mass = W1W2×100

-where,
+where